 The saved contents of CS and EIP registers point to the floating-point or WAIT/FWAIT instruction that was about to be executed when the floating-point-error exception was generated.
 This is not the faulting instruction in which the error condition was detected.
 The address of the faulting instruction is contained in the x87 FPU instruction pointer register.
-See "x87 FPU Instruction and Operand (Data) Pointers" in Chapter 8, "Programming with the x87 FPU," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for more information about information the FPU saves for use in handling floating-point-error exceptions.
+See "x87 FPU Instruction and Operand (Data) Pointers" in Chapter 8 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for more information about information the FPU saves for use in handling floating-point-error exceptions.